A School trip or Strictly Salsa - what would you save for?

-The Foresters Friendly Society Stocks & Shares NISA (to give it its full name) is a flexible tax-free way to make the most of your annual ISA savings allowance (currently £15,240, rising to £20,000 in the new tax year).
+The Foresters Friendly Society Stocks & Shares NISA (to give it its full name) is a flexible tax-free way to make the most of your annual ISA savings allowance (currently £20,000 in the 2017/2018 tax year).
 Whether you’re budgeting for a wedding, say, saving for a deposit on a house, or sending your kids to university.

 In fact, if you’ve longer-term savings goals like these in mind, our Stocks and Shares ISAs might be just your thing.
 Especially if you’re comfortable balancing risk with the opportunity for growth.
 But don’t worry, you don’t need to be a top notch investor to get returns.
 Our NISA has real investment experts behind it.